 FY 2022 Budget Discussion - We are currently exploring a refinance of Laker Village to consolidate the two existing notes and to finance the repairs needed on the two buildings that are offline.
 During FY2017, the remaining, scheduled projects from the Phase II 2016 Facilities Condition Assessment Report were completed.
 New FCAR reports were completed in Fall 2018 for Laker Village Phases I and II, as a part of the USG's biennial facilities condition assessment requirement.
 These reports noted limited-to-no immediate needs for resolution, the facilities were in good-fair condition, and stipulated reasonable anticipated repairs and improvements over the next 10 years.
 The maintenance and custodial functions for the housing properties were transitioned to Facilities Management in July 2017 and continue to benefit from economies of scale and efficiencies within the University.
 The Housing & Residence Life and Department of Facilities Management teams work in collaboration to offer students a positive and educational residential experience.
-The debt coverage ratio for Laker Village for FY20 was 1.0.
+The debt coverage ratio for Laker Village for FY20 was 1.0 rates include collaboration with Enrollment Management to focus on positive messaging related to Laker Hall and ensuring that all staff are is sharing the same messages.
+We will highlight safety, security, convenience, affordability, academic and social integration.
+We are in the process of finalizing a marketing timeline that will include a timely admitted students' communication plan.